toddbranch/ECE382/admin/labs.md

 You are expected to keep your lab notebooks current as you work on a lab.
 You will lose substantial points if sections of the lab notebook which should be part of your documentation before the demonstration (such as prelab, approach, flowcharts, testing, debugging, etc.) are entered afterwards.
 Your conclusion section, lessons learned, and your final formatted code are not required before your demo.

-### Physical Lab Notebooks

-Although handwritten (and in ink), it must be neat.
-Erroneous entries (and large amounts of whitespace) must be lined out with a single line, never obliterated.
-Each page of the lab notebook must be signed and dated by you.
-Papers such as computer printouts may be pasted or taped in the lab notebook with the following restrictions: do not cover up any writing, be sure the edges of the pasted paper don't hang out beyond the edge of the notebook page.
-If tape is used, it must completely cover all four edges of the item being affixed to the notebook.
-Cut and paste the grading criteria on the first page of the lab.
-In general, the lab handout may be cut and pasted in as the first two bullets from the list above.

 ### Electronic Lab Notebooks

-If you choose to use an electronic lab notebook, we'll be using the version control software **git** and your code must be hosted on [Github](http://www.github.com).
+In this class, we will use an electronic lab notebook.
+We'll be using the version control software **git** and your code must be hosted on [Github](http://www.github.com).
 Here is the directory structure that must be used:

 - /LabX
     - /code